DanyloH-01/DanyloH-01/README.md

 # 💫 About Me:
 I'm currently looking for an project and gaining experience as a front-end developer.<br>
 I ready to collaborate with interesting developers!<br>
-I'm currently learning Docker and DevOps, also i am interested in Mobile Development and Machine Learning.
+I'm currently learning Docker and DevOps, also i am interested in Mobile Development and Machine Learning.<br>
-All my personal projects will be save on my [GitLab](https://git.moraviel.dev)
+I prefer to save my project on my [GitLab](https://git.moraviel.dev)

 ## 🌐 Socials: